We demonstrated that the Web had failed instead of served humanity, as it was supposed to have done, and failed in many places…

 There was a buzz in the air.
-It was being discussed on the telly, in the papers and magazines.
+It was being discussed on the telly, in the papers and in magazines.
 I remember my dad telling me about it, he was saying how it was going to revolutionize everything.
 I didn’t really understand what he was saying but I could tell he was excited and that excitement rubbed off on me.

 Even my fifth-grade teacher Mr. Rolf, a retired Australian Army officer was randomly interjecting “The Internet” into every possible discussion he had with the students.
 Now that I think about it he was probably some kind of sneaky early investor in eBay or something.